 - Payment in the form of shares to shareholders. - Issued as compensation for unpaid dividends. - Shareholders will own more shares and collect more dividends in the future. - Shareholders receive these shares without being required to pay for them.

-NOTE: You must be able to identify the above mentioned types of shares from given scenarios/statement.
+NOTE: You must be able to identify the above-mentioned types of shares from given scenarios/statement.

-4.3 Types of preference shares
+Types of preference shares

-Participating preference shares

-Shareholders:

-- are guaranteed minimum fixed dividends. - are entitled to share in any surplus company profits. - receive higher dividends when the company performs well. - have preferential rights over ordinary shares on repayment when the company closes down.

-Non-participating preference shares/Ordinary preference shares Shareholders:

-- receive an amount equal to the initial investment plus accrued and unpaid dividends upon liquidation. - do not have right to participate in profits after equity shareholders have been paid a dividend. - will not get extra dividend in case of surplus profits. - entitled to receive only a fixed rate of dividend every year.

-Cumulative preference shares

-• Shareholders are compensated for past dividends that were not paid out when profits were too low to declare dividends/Receive dividends not previously paid out.
+a) Participating preference shares b) Non-participating preference shares Shareh are guaranteed minimum fixed dividends. are entitled to share in any surplus company profits. receive higher dividends when the company performs well. have preferential rights over ordinary shares on repayment when the company closes down.
+Shareh receive an amount equal to the initial investment plus accrued and unpaid dividends upon liquidation. do not have right to participate in profits after equity shareholders have been paid a dividend. will not get extra dividend in case of surplus profits. entitled to receive only a fixed rate of dividend every year. c) Cumulative preference shares d) Non-cumulative preference shares • Shareholders are compensated for past dividends that were not paid out when profits were too low to declare dividends/Receive dividends not previously paid out. • Shareholders are not compensated for past dividends that were not paid out when profits were low. e) Redeemable preference shares f) Non-redeemable preference shares • Shares can be redeemed/ bought back at the option of the issuing company, at a fixed price on a specified date/over a certain period of time. • Shares are only bought back when the company closes down for reasons other than bankruptcy.

-Non-cumulative preference shares

-Shareholders are not compensated for past dividends that were not paid out when profits were low.

-Redeemable preference shares

-• Shares can be redeemed/ bought back at the option of the issuing company, either at a fixed price on a specified date/over a certain period of time.

-Non-redeemable preference shares

-Shares are only bought back when the company closes down for reasons other than bankruptcy.

-Convertible preference shares

-• Shares can be converted into a predetermined number of ordinary shares on the date specified when the preference shares were issued.
+g) Convertible preference shares h) Non-convertible preference shares Shares can be converted into a predetermined number of ordinary shares on the date specified when the preference shares were issued.
+Shares cannot be converted into ordinary shares.